beinganonymous/Read-the-Docs-demo/abc1.md

 ****
 ### Test cases for Multiple File Uploads

    File upload is an important part of any web application.
 We can test file upload either using manual testing or using automation testing.
    ****
+   **Test Cases :**
 - **Make sure, cancel button works during the upload process :**
     ```public class ClientAbortMethod {
         public final static void main(String[] args) throws Exception {